benegripe/MyEnv/README.md

 # MyEnv
-A simple files and bash scripts to set my environment development vim,tmux and git
+A simple configuration files and bash scripts to set my environment development vim,tmux and git in Linux systems, for now just works for Ubuntu